 By creating a mini filing system that is either on your desk or close by, you are more inclined to file the paperwork straight away.

 The first thing you’ll need to do is to identify the main categories of paperwork that often land on your desk – this may change from teacher to teacher depending on your year level etc. Some examples include:

 - Planning Docs

-I purchased this neat from my local stationery shop and used our editable Rainbow Watercolor – Landscape Page Border for the front – just to jazz it up a bit!
+I purchased this file holder from my local office supply shop and used our editable Rainbow Watercolor – Landscape Page Border for the front – just to jazz it up a bit!

 Sort Notes Sent Home Like Socks

 Just like odd socks, parent notes home seem to go missing…